-Isometrics: The Most Underrated Training Tool
+Isometrics: The most Underrated Training Tool

 Except for a few enlightened coaches, few people give isometrics the place it deserves in their training programs.
 This is really sad because it offers many benefits when it comes to getting stronger, bigger and healthier.
-Athletes in general also tend to lack isometric and eccentric strength relatively to their concentric (lifting) strength.
-And as they say: “A chain is only as strong as it’s weakest link”.
+Athletes in general also tend to lack isometric and eccentric strength relative to their concentric (lifting) strength.
+And as they say: “A chain is only as strong as it’s the weakest link”.

 And even if you are more into building muscle, wouldn’t you want to use many different approaches to stimulate muscle growth?
 After all, once the body adapts to a type of stimulus it becomes increasingly hard to keep building more mass.
-The isometric methods presented in this article will allow you to break through growth plateaus easily (but painfully!).
+The isometric methods presented in this article will allow you to breakthrough growth plateaus easily (but painfully!).

 Interested?
 Read on!

 What Are Isometrics

 Simply put, isometrics refer to exercises where the muscles are producing force without movement.
 This can be achieved by either pushing/pulling against an immovable resistance or by holding a weight in a certain position.

 In both cases, the intent is different but the external result is the same.
 Trying to move a resistance that can’t be moved is called overcoming isometrics (you are trying to overcome the resistance), whereas holding a weight in place, preventing it from dropping down is called yielding isometrics.

 Although they look similar, they have slightly different training effects.
 Overcoming isometrics have more transfer to concentric strength and are more neurologically demanding.
 They are best suited for short, very intense efforts and have a greater impact on strength than size.